Lean Six Sigma (LSS) Tools

 • Work from an existing flowchart of the process steps or brainstorm the list of steps.

-• Mark where the first step of the process happens, draw a line to where the second step happens, etc. Continue until you have mapped all the steps.
+• Mark where the first step of the process happens, draw a line to where the second step happens, etc. Continue this until all steps have been mapped.

 • Discuss the final diagram with the goal to improve the workflow.